adagala/adagala/README.md

 ---

-A Software Engineer specializing in TypeScript, Firebase & Angular.
+A Software Developer specializing in TypeScript, Firebase & Angular.
 I do love creating hybrid mobile apps using Ionic Framework.
 Professional experience with the technologies listed in the **toolbox** below.

 ---